Ricky Garcia, Sa Bum Nim

 He enjoys the attentiveness of the students at Mu Sool Won of South Austin, and dedicates himself to teaching younger martial artists every week.
 He finds his training and teaching highly rewarding and uplifting.
 Oscar encourages his students to strive for their maximum potential, and they reach phenomenal levels.

-Sarah Jo Kyo Nim has been training with Mu Sool Won of South Austin since 2011.
-She was promoted to first degree black belt in May of 2014.
-She has now begun testing for her Kyo Sa Nim (second degree black belt).
+Sarah Kyo Sa Nim has been training with Mu Sool Won of South Austin since 2011.
+She was promoted to first degree black belt in May of 2014, and second degree black belt in December of 2017.

-Sarah Jo Kyo Nim teaches the adults' Wednesday 8 pm class, and enjoys balancing a challenging workout with training improvement and advancement.
+Sarah Kyo Sa Nim teaches some of the evening adults' classes, and enjoys balancing a challenging workout with training improvement and advancement.

 Duncan Redheendran, Kyo Sa Nim